 25 Best Things to Add to Your Tulsa Bucket List (From a Local)

-Find 25 Tulsa bucket list things to see and do from a local!
+Discover 25 attractions to see and do in Tulsa, Oklahoma!
 Teetering culturally between the Midwest and South, Tulsa is a fun city to live in and visit.
 Known for its oil tycoon art deco and Route 66, this city has so much to offer.
 Keep reading for the ultimate Tulsa bucket list adventure.

 This post may contain affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 Please read full disclosure for more information.

 Gathering Place has got to be one of the top public parks to visit in the US.
-It is hands down epic!
-The park cost over $465 million to build.
+The park cost over $465 million to build and it has a lot to see and do.
 Gathering Place is sure to transport you and your entire family to another world.
 This park is absolutely kid and family-friendly.
 It is also a cool place for adults and seniors to visit.
 It truly is “A Park for Everyone,” which is the Gathering Place motto.

 Since you’ll be visiting Gathering Place, walk towards the river to the paved trail along the Arkansas River.
 Locals bike, walk, play disc golf, picnic, and actively bird watch for fresh air.
 Tulsa River Parks is a great area for the community and visitors to get outdoors.